scottmk/ti4-reference/snippets/glossary.md

 *[coexisting]: Units that coexist on a planet do not initiate ground combat with other units.
 You do not control a planet on which you coexist.
 *[Coexistance]: Units that coexist on a planet do not initiate ground combat with other units.
 You do not control a planet on which you coexist.
 *[coexistance]: Units that coexist on a planet do not initiate ground combat with other units.
 You do not control a planet on which you coexist.
+*[Entropic scar]: All unit abilities cannot be used by or against units inside of an entropic scar.
+Text abilities are unaffected.
+Wormholes that would be placed inside of an entropic scar are discarded instead.
+At the start of the status phase, a player that has ships in an entropic scar can spend a token from their strategy pool to gain one of their faction-specific technologies.
+*[entropic scar]: All unit abilities cannot be used by or against units inside of an entropic scar.
+Text abilities are unaffected.
+Wormholes that would be placed inside of an entropic scar are discarded instead.
+At the start of the status phase, a player that has ships in an entropic scar can spend a token from their strategy pool to gain one of their faction-specific technologies.
+*[Entropic scars]: All unit abilities cannot be used by or against units inside of an entropic scar.
+Text abilities are unaffected.
+Wormholes that would be placed inside of an entropic scar are discarded instead.
+At the start of the status phase, a player that has ships in an entropic scar can spend a token from their strategy pool to gain one of their faction-specific technologies.
+*[entropic scars]: All unit abilities cannot be used by or against units inside of an entropic scar.
+Text abilities are unaffected.
+Wormholes that would be placed inside of an entropic scar are discarded instead.
+At the start of the status phase, a player that has ships in an entropic scar can spend a token from their strategy pool to gain one of their faction-specific technologies.
 *[Galvanize]: Galvanized units roll an extra die for both combat rolls and unit abilities.
 *[galvanize]: Galvanized units roll an extra die for both combat rolls and unit abilities.
 *[Galvanized]: Galvanized units roll an extra die for both combat rolls and unit abilities.
 *[galvanized]: Galvanized units roll an extra die for both combat rolls and unit abilities.
+*[Gravity rift]: A ship that will move out of or through a gravity rift at any time during its movement, applies +1 to its move value.
+For each ship that would move out of or through a gravity rift, one die is rolled immediately before it exits the gravity rift system; on a result of 1–3, that ship is removed from the board.
+*[gravity rift]: A ship that will move out of or through a gravity rift at any time during its movement, applies +1 to its move value.
+For each ship that would move out of or through a gravity rift, one die is rolled immediately before it exits the gravity rift system; on a result of 1–3, that ship is removed from the board.
+*[Gravity rifts]: A ship that will move out of or through a gravity rift at any time during its movement, applies +1 to its move value.
+For each ship that would move out of or through a gravity rift, one die is rolled immediately before it exits the gravity rift system; on a result of 1–3, that ship is removed from the board.
+*[gravity rift]: A ship that will move out of or through a gravity rift at any time during its movement, applies +1 to its move value.
+For each ship that would move out of or through a gravity rift, one die is rolled immediately before it exits the gravity rift system; on a result of 1–3, that ship is removed from the board.
+*[Nebula]: A ship can only move into a nebula if it is the active system.
+A ship cannot move through (into and out of) a nebula during the same movement.
+A ship that begins the "Movement" step of a tactical action in a nebula treats its move value as "1" for the duration of that step.
+If a space combat occurs in a nebula, the defender applies +1 to each combat roll of their ships during that combat.
+*[nebula]: A ship can only move into a nebula if it is the active system.
+A ship cannot move through (into and out of) a nebula during the same movement.
+A ship that begins the "Movement" step of a tactical action in a nebula treats its move value as "1" for the duration of that step.
+If a space combat occurs in a nebula, the defender applies +1 to each combat roll of their ships during that combat.
+*[Nebulae]: A ship can only move into a nebula if it is the active system.
+A ship cannot move through (into and out of) a nebula during the same movement.
+A ship that begins the "Movement" step of a tactical action in a nebula treats its move value as "1" for the duration of that step.
+If a space combat occurs in a nebula, the defender applies +1 to each combat roll of their ships during that combat.
+*[nebulae]: A ship can only move into a nebula if it is the active system.
+A ship cannot move through (into and out of) a nebula during the same movement.
+A ship that begins the "Movement" step of a tactical action in a nebula treats its move value as "1" for the duration of that step.
+If a space combat occurs in a nebula, the defender applies +1 to each combat roll of their ships during that combat.
 *[Sever token]: Turns off all wormholes in a system for one round.
 *[sever token]: Turns off all wormholes in a system for one round.
+*[Supernova]: A ship cannot move through or into a supernova.
+*[supernova]: A ship cannot move through or into a supernova.
+*[Supernovae]: A ship cannot move through or into a supernova.
+*[supernovae]: A ship cannot move through or into a supernova.
+*[Trade Station]: TBA
+*[trade station]: TBA
+*[Trade Stations]: TBA
+*[trade stations]: TBA